-In the case of Traffic Signals, schemes are identified to promote use of extra low voltage components, in order to reduce energy consumption and carbon.
-Efficient signalisation of specific traffic corridors also reduces the likelihood of traffic congestion, which reduces carbon and improves air quality.
-Similarly, the conversion to L.E.D lamps for Traffic Signals and L.E.D lanterns for Street Lights also reduces energy consumption and carbon.
-In the case of illuminated bollards, it is now permissible to replace assets in certain locations with non-illuminated bollards, which also contributes to reduced energy consumption and reduced carbon.
+In the case of Traffic Signals, schemes are identified to promote use of extra low voltage components, to reduce energy consumption and associated carbon emissions.
+Efficient signalisation of specific traffic corridors also reduces the likelihood of traffic congestion, which reduces carbon emissions and improves air quality.
+Similarly, the conversion to L.E.D. lamps for Traffic Signals and L.E.D. lanterns for Street Lights also reduces energy consumption and associated carbon emissions.
+In the case of illuminated bollards, it is now permissible to replace assets in certain locations with non- illuminated bollards, which also contributes to reduced energy consumption and reduced carbon emissions.

-All these factors continue to promote a Greener Essex and contribute significantly towards achieving the County's target of net zero carbon emissions by 2050.
+All these factors continue to promote a Greener Essex, and contribute significantly towards achieving a Resilient Network.

-2. The Asset Management Framework
+3. The Asset Management Framework